Easter traffic crawls after three-car motorway crash, warnings for motorists escaping Auckland

 One person has died so far on the roads this Easter.
 They were a passenger in a car being driven by a motorist who fled police before crashing into a pole at the intersection of Porchester Rd and Walters Rd, Takanini.

-Traffic is expected to be heavy southbound on State Highway 1 from Manukau to Bombay between 8.30am to 3pm today and 9.30am to 12.30pm tomorrow.
+Traffic is expected to be heavy southbound on SH1 from Manukau to Bombay between 8.30am and 3pm today and 9.30am and 12.30pm tomorrow.

-And on SH1 from Puhoi to Wellsford, traffic was expected to be heavy northbound from 11am to 3pm today.
+And on SH1 from Puhoi to Wellsford, traffic is expected to be heavy northbound from 11am to 3pm today.

 "Road users are advised to allow extra time for their journeys or consider travelling outside these periods.
 Please drive to the conditions."

-Wellingtonians heading north for the weekend have also been warned to expect delays of 60 to 90 minutes due to holiday congestion.
+Wellingtonians heading north for the weekend have also been warned to expect delays of 60 to 90 minutes because of holiday congestion.